 The very idea that God could choose the people of Israel over all the others offends sensibilities and can be hard to swallow.
-Both Jew and Gentile alike have been known to puzzle at this apparent favouritism.
+Both Jew and Gentile alike have been known to puzzle at this apparent favoritism.
 How are to we believe that God is just and loves everyone, but at the same time “sets his affection” on one people group in particular?
 And how are we supposed align ourselves with this way of thinking?

 “For you are a people holy to the LORD your God.
 The LORD your God has chosen you out of all the peoples on the face of the earth to be his people, his treasured possession.
 The LORD did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 But it was because the LORD loved you and kept the oath he swore to your ancestors that he brought you out with a mighty hand and redeemed you from the land of slavery, from the power of Pharaoh king of Egypt.”
 (Deuteronomy 7:6-8)

 And this is not even thrown out of the window on the safe arrival of Yeshua the Messiah.
 He states that he was sent to “the lost sheep of Israel”, and Paul says the gospel should go first to the Jew, then to the Gentile.
-We see God's distinct choice of Israel right to the end of Revelation, because his calling and gifts are irrevocable (Romans 11:28-29).
+We see God’s distinct choice of Israel right to the end of Revelation, because His calling and gifts are irrevocable (Romans 11:28-29).

-How are we to align ourselves with this passion of God's heart, when it seems contrary to our sense of justice and fair play?
-Indeed, contrary to God's revealed heart for every nation, and his declared lack of favouritism? (“I now realize how true it is that God does not show favoritism”, declared Peter in Acts 10:34).
+How are we to align ourselves with this passion of God’s heart, when it seems contrary to our sense of justice and fair play?
+Indeed, contrary to God’s revealed heart for every nation, and his declared lack of favoritism? (“I now realize how true it is that God does not show favoritism”, declared Peter in Acts 10:34).

 Lord, Couldn’t You Choose Someone Else?

-We often think of God's choice of Israel as an honour and privilege, but it also carries a heavy responsibility.
+We often think of God’s choice of Israel as an honor and privilege, but it also carries a heavy responsibility.
 More than one Jewish person has verbally wished that the choice had landed on another people group instead.
 God warns Israel,

 “You only have I chosen of all the families of the earth; therefore I will punish you for all your sins.”
 (Amos 3:1-2)

 God calls Israel to a higher standard, precisely because of his unique revelation and choice of them.
 Just as a judge might “make an example” out of a criminal, Israel serves as an example and a lesson to the world.
 The curses and punishments in Deuteronomy promised to Israel if they fail are eye-watering in their severity and extremity.
+Psalm 147 declares:

 “He has revealed his word to Jacob, his laws and decrees to Israel.
 He has done this for no other nation.”